‘What is there to be afraid of?’ Ukrainians in battered southern town hopeful about counteroffensive - KTVZ

 “What is there to be afraid of?,” the 71-year-old asks.
 “There are no two deaths.
 There is only one death.”

-The trick, she says, is to try and delay it, an increasingly difficult task for the residents of Orihiv, who rely on deliveries from aid agencies to survive.
+The trick, she says, is to try and delay it, an increasingly difficult task for the residents of Orikhiv, who rely on deliveries from aid agencies to survive.

 Today they’re getting a box of long shelf life foods that should last them for a week or two.
 But deliveries like these are not easy.